Political positions of Michael Bloomberg: Health insurance

-Blooomberg does not support single-payer healthcare, but supports adding a public health insurance option for those who do not have access to insurance.
+Bloomberg supports adding a public health insurance option for those who do not have access to insurance.
 In 2009, Bloomberg wrote an op-Ed for the New York Daily News in support of a public option.
-In 2010, Bloomberg criticized the Affordable Care Act, saying that it would do "absolutely nothing to fix the big health care problems."
+In 2010, Bloomberg criticized the Affordable Care Act, saying that it would do "absolutely nothing to fix the big health care problems".
 Bloomberg has since advocated for preserving and expanding the program.
-In a 2017 interview, Bloomberg praised the concept of single-payer healthcare but conceded that "the politics of single payer do not work at the moment, but maybe someday people will look at it differently."
+In a 2017 interview, Bloomberg praised the concept of single-payer health care, but conceded that "the politics of single payer do not work at the moment, but maybe someday people will look at it differently".

 Public health regulations

 On December 5, 2006, New York City under Bloomberg became the first city in the United States to ban trans fat from all restaurants.
 This went into effect in July 2008.

 In 2012, the NYC Board of Health approved Bloomberg's proposal to ban the sale of many sweetened drinks more than 16 ounces (473ml) in volume.
 The limit would have applied to businesses such as restaurants and movie theaters but did not apply to grocery stores, including 7-Eleven.
 Diet varieties of sweetened drinks were unaffected.

 On March 12, 2013, hours before the ban was scheduled to take effect, State Supreme Court Justice Milton Tingling struck it down, ruling that the Board of Health lacked the jurisdiction to enforce it and that the rule was "arbitrary and capricious".
 The city appealed the decision.
 On July 30, the Appellate Division upheld the lower court's ruling, stating the Board of Health "failed to act within the bounds of its lawfully delegated authority" and the ban was a violation of the separation of powers doctrine, which reserves legislative power to the legislature and does not allow the board to "exercise sweeping power to create whatever rule they deem necessary".
 Bloomberg announced that the city would appeal the decision.

 Bloomberg has been criticized for some of his policies which have been described by many as facilitating the creation of a nanny state.
 Comedian Bill Maher, while on Jimmy Kimmel Live, said that Bloomberg's soda ban "gives liberals a bad name".
 In response to the soda ban, The Center for Consumer Freedom ran a full-page ad in The New York Times featuring an image of Bloomberg's face superimposed on an elderly female body wearing a dress and scarf, with the title "The Nanny", and the tagline "New Yorkers Need a Mayor, Not a Nanny."
 Others have pointed out that the smoking rate dropped quickly during Bloomberg's time in office (which has involved the banning of smoking in certain areas).